pgaijin66/mayhem/Readme.md

-# ChaosKit - API Chaos Engineering Tool
+# Mayhem - API Chaos Engineering Tool

-ChaosKit is a powerful chaos engineering tool for APIs that allows you to inject controlled failures, delays, and timeouts into your HTTP services to test their resilience.
+Mayhem is a powerful chaos engineering tool for APIs that allows you to inject controlled failures, delays, and timeouts into your HTTP services to test their resilience.

 ## Features